What is the May birthstone?

 What is the history of the emerald?

-Ancient Muzo Indians from Columbia established efficacious emerald mines dating back as far as 500 A.D.
+Ancient Muzo Indians from Col0mbia established efficacious emerald mines dating back as far as 500 A.D.
 The Indians hid these mines from the invading Spanish for over twenty years.
 The Indians who celebrated the use of emeralds for so many years were forced into slavery to mine the gemstone for the Conquistadors.
-Since that time period, the emerald mines in Columbia have not been interrupted.
+Since that time period, the emerald mines in Col0mbia have not been interrupted.

 What is an emerald’s color?